Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/approach2.md

     ![Download Jenkins Artifact](images/downloadjenkinsartifact.png)

-1. The **Publish Artifact drop** will publish to the VSTS.
+1. The **Publish Artifact drop** will publish to Azure Pipelines.

-1. Click on the **Save & queue** button to complete the build definition configuration and initiate a new build.
+1. Click **Save & queue** button to save and initiate a new build.

 ## Deploying Jenkins Artifacts with Release Management

-The next step is to configure the VSTS Release Management to fetch and deploy the artifacts produced by the build.
+Next, you will configure a Azure CD pipelines to fetch and deploy the artifacts produced by the build.

 1. Since the deployment is being done to Azure, an endpoint to Azure will be configured.
 An endpoint to Jenkins server will also be configured, if not configured earlier.